mjpost/bibsearch/README.md

 # bibsearch

-bibsearch makes it easy

 The process of searching for BibTeX entries is cumbersome and annoying.
-Authors are inconsistent in providing them, and they are optional on the arXiv.
+Authors are inconsistent in providing them, and they are optional on [the arXiv](http://arxiv.org/).
 Google Scholar is useful, but yielding BibTeX entries requires drilling down into entries.
 What's worse, for some research fields (such as citations from the [ACL Anthology](http://aclanthology.info/)), the correct citations are not the first search result.
 And anyway, why should you have to open a web browser to do something that is inherently text-based?